-- · Cause broken valve plates and springs. - Destroy the compressor.
+- Cause broken valve plates and springs. - Destroy the compressor.

-On new installations, the valves and piston rings should be inspected after the first few hundred hours of operation.
+On new installations, it is suggested that the valves and piston rings be inspected after the first few hundred hours of operation.
 This will give an early indication of any abnormal problems and allow for corrective action to be taken before a costly failure results.
 Although piston ring life will vary from application to application, wear will be fairly consistent on subsequent sets of rings.